 Artillery Control.
 A Columbiad installed at Fort Donelson with a clear shot over the Cumberland River.

 Wikipedia, Hal Jesperson

 By the end of the 15th, the Confederates had lost heart and pulled back to their original lines, leaving Grant in tenuous control of the situation.
 That night at Dover Tavern, a gloomy Confederate council of war took up the question of capitulation.
-By consensus, they decided the situation was hopeless, with four of the general officers present (Floyd, Pillow, Johnson and Nathan Bedford Forrest) opting to escape the best way they could, leaving the disgraceful act of surrender to Buckner.
+Ultimately they decided the situation was hopeless.
+It was left for Buckner to seek articles of surrender.
 Thus Buckner, mostly through no fault of his own, became the first general in gray to surrender an entire army.
 More important for this discussion, he became the first Confederate field commander who was forced to sue for peace terms.

 Buckner gave his fellow generals a head start before beginning the painful process.
 He called for pen and paper to compose a message to his opposite number, though he was still not entirely clear on who that might be.
 Then he sent for a bugler and ordered him to sound the “parley” call, thereby alerting the Yankees that he wanted to talk.
 Finally he sent a staff officer, Major Nathaniel Cheairs, through the lines under a white flag to deliver the message to the first general officer he met.
 This is the communiqué that Grant received sometime before daylight on February 16: “In consideration of all the circumstances governing the present situation of affairs at this station, I propose to the commanding Officer of the Federal forces the appointment of Commissioners to agree upon terms of capitulation of the forces and fort under my command, and in that view suggest an armistice until 12 o’clock today.”